osa007/HS_Asset_Management_Task/README.md

 HS Asset Management task

 ## Information
 Solution for the task was carried using Jupyter Notebook.
+File name is main.ipynb

 Modular codes I develped and used can be found in the middleware folder